hudson-and-thames/arbitragelab/docs/source/getting_started/equity_curve_convention.rst

 In some cases one may consider the dollar-neutral approach.
 For example, to hedge offset price movements of the two stocks as much as possible.
-Also some strategies naturally calls for this trading method, due to their strong reliance on short term returns.
+Also, some strategies naturally call for this trading method, due to their strong reliance on short term returns.

 For this strategy, as the name suggests, one simply long and short one asset in equal dollar amounts.
 The hedge may need to be adjusted often to stay close to being truly dollar-neutral.